 The afternoon fills every corner of Simon Meadow with crafts, live performances, photos with Santa, and family-friendly games, with a snowfall experience newer to the program in recent years.
 The Lowe Family YMCA Christmas Tree Lot runs through the same corner, so families often combine picking up a tree with the afternoon’s activities.

 The event sits at a meaningful corner of the community — the Sunset / Temescal Canyon intersection that has anchored Pacific Palisades’ civic calendar for generations.
-It returned with full programming after the 2025 Palisades Fire, and the community framed it as a moment of resilience and gathering for a neighborhood working through rebuilding.
+Through the hardest seasons the neighborhood has weathered, the gathering has held its place on the calendar — valued as much for the resilience and togetherness it represents as for the crafts, carols, and Santa photos themselves.

 Simon Meadow sits at the northeast corner of Sunset Boulevard and Temescal Canyon Road in Pacific Palisades — the meadow is an open green space leased to the Lowe Family YMCA.
 From PCH, Temescal Canyon runs north to Sunset; the meadow is on the right at the intersection.
 From Palisades Village, head east on Sunset about a half-mile.

-1:00 PM to 4:00 PM — a tight three-hour window on the second Saturday of December.
+A tight afternoon window on the second Saturday of December – check the official page for this year’s hours.
 Arrive in the first hour for the full table-by-table experience.

 Yes — the afternoon, the activity tables, the performances, the snowfall experience, and the photo opportunities are all free.
 Each participating organization runs its own table, all complimentary.
 Christmas trees at the adjacent YMCA lot are paid separately.